Metropolitan (novel): Plot summary

 The novel's protagonist, Aiah, is a minor functionary for the Plasm Authority in the metropolis of Jaspeer; the Authority is the public utility company that taps plasm wells and sells the plasm (at very high rates) to those who would use it.
 Aiah is one of the Barkazi, an ethnic group whose metropolis, Barkazil, was engulfed by civil war several generations ago, its territory partitioned and occupied by the adjacent metropolises and its population dispersed as refugees.
 Barkazi religion centers around a trickster god, Karlo, who is constantly running scams on others, and the tradition of the scam, or chonah, is central to their culture.
 Aiah briefly studied plasm use at university, but ended her studies because of the high cost of the plasm required to continue them.

 Working for an emergency response team investigating a huge flaming apparition of a woman that damages several city blocks, she discovers a previously unknown plasm well of tremendous power (the apparition being caused by a woman who blundered into the well and tapped the plasm directly, killing herself in the process).
-Instead of disclosing its location, she leads the Authority on a wild goose chase while trying to decide on how best to use it to her advantage.
+Instead of disclosing its location, she leads the Authority on a wild goose chase while trying to decide how best to use it to her advantage.

 She decides to reveal it to Constantine, a resident of a luxury apartment complex near her own.
 Constantine is a skilled mage and visionary political theorist with dreams of moving the world beyond its stagnant situation.
 He became Metropolitan of his home metropolis and attempted to implement many reforms, but was betrayed, forced from power, and exiled by those closest to him.
 Aiah, an admirer of his political thought, discloses the plasm source to him so that he might make another attempt at realizing his plans for the "New City", asking only that she be made a part of whatever he carries out.

 Aiah then effectively runs a chonah of enormous scale, misleading the Authority, dealing with her Barkazi extended family (who want a piece of whatever action she is in on) and the local organized crime group, keeping her Jaspeeri boyfriend (working in a distant metropolis) in the dark, and avoiding the potentially lethal attentions of Constantine's right-hand-woman, Sorya.
 Through all of this she has a love affair with Constantine and receives training in magery from him, for which she has a great deal of natural talent.

 At the novel's climax, Aiah's plasm source, and her own magical assistance, is a crucial element when Constantine orchestrates a revolution in the metropolis of Caraqui and installs himself in its post-revolutionary power structure, from which position he hopes to enact his New City reforms.
 Realizing that she has no hope of using her full potential as a bureaucrat in Jaspeer, Aiah leaves her job, family, and relationship behind and travels to Caraqui to help Constantine achieve his dream.